alanng10/class-lang/Docue/Article/Sand/a.md

 The node has 1 field Value of class Int.
 Field Value is index of the int kind.

+TypeName node represent Type of any.
+TypeName is base class.
+TypeName has 1 derived class.
+The derived class is IntTypeName.
+IntTypeName is Type name for IntType.
+IntType syntax is Kind of class IntKind.

 Storage node represent storage alloc for var.
 Storage syntax start with "val" index word, followed by none orn Count of class IntDecValue orn Count of class IntHexValue.